paala/HaxeFlixel_extensions3/README.md

 My wish list but unable to find or implement:
 8. Twitter
-9.PushWoosh(or other good push notification service) 10.Cloudsave
+9. PushWoosh(or other good push notification service)
+10. Cloudsave

 In iOS you can easy make a project that contains all extensions.
 This is how the demo is here but with some code commented out